mwvgroup/tom_pittgoogle/docs/source/index.rst

     * - `StreamPython`
       - Pub/Sub streams
       - Python client
       - **Recommended** for listening to a full night's stream.
-Uses a streaming pull.
+Uses a streaming pull in a background thread.

     * - `DatabasePython`
       - BigQuery database
       - Python client
       -

-Each method relies on 2 classes, a `Broker` and a `Consumer`:
+Each implementation relies on 2 classes, a `Broker` and a `Consumer`:

-.. list-table:: 2 classes for each method
+.. list-table:: 2 classes for each implementation
     :class: tight-table
     :widths: 40 60
     :header-rows: 1